-Procedures for grading ELL students must facilitate students' success in school and the school district must ensure that ELL students are not being discriminated against in the assignment of grades due to a language barrier.
-ELL students should be expected to meet the same educational requirements as other students; however, they may need more time to do so.
-Federal requirements mandate that school districts take affirmative steps to open their educational programs to national origin minority group students.
-This means that while ELL students must meet the same educational requirements as other students, these requirements must be presented in a manner appropriate to ELL students' cultural and linguistic needs and in a time frame that facilitates their learning.
+Procedures for grading EL students must facilitate students' success in school and the school district must ensure that EL students are not being discriminated against in the assignment of grades due to a language barrier.
+EL students should be expected to meet the same educational requirements as other students; however, they may need more time to do so.
+Federal requirements mandate that districts take affirmative steps to open their educational programs to national origin minority group students.
+This means that while EL students must meet the same educational requirements as other students as other students, these requirements must be presented in a manner appropriate to EL students' cultural and linguistic needs and in a time frame that facilitates their learning.

 Teachers must consider alternative assessment measures such as portfolios, special projects, and journals.
-Madison County Schools will adhere to the regular, District-wide grading guidelines with the following cautions when grading ELL students:
+Madison County Schools will adhere to the regular, district-wide grading guidelines with the following cautions when grading EL students:

-- The focus for grading non-English and limited English proficient students in the content areas must be on improvement. - Fluent English proficient (FEP) ELL students must be graded on improvement as well as knowledge of content. - No failing grades may be given during the English Language Learners' progression from Level 1-Beginning through Level 3- Intermediate (LAS Links English Language Proficiency Levels: 1-Beginning, 2-Early Intermediate, 3-Intermediate, 4-Proficient, 5-Above Proficient). - Teachers must fully document regular contact with the EL teacher regarding specific modifications for ELL students, the performance of ELL students and the progress of ELL students.
-Failures for ELL students must not be due to English language deficiency.
-English language deficiency includes reading, writing, speaking, and comprehension.
+- Grading English Learners in the content areas must be based on improvement. - Fluent English Proficient (FEP) English Learners must be graded on improvement as well as knowledge of content.
+No failing grades may be given during the English Learners' progression from Level 1-Beginning through Level 3- Intermediate (LAS Links English Language Proficiency Levels: 1-Beginning, 2-Early Intermediate, 3-Intermediate, 4-Proficient, 5-Above Proficient).